Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 14: Matalza to Asinau

-Distance: 10 kilometers
+Distance: 10 km

-Elevation Loss/Gain: + 650 m / – 540 m
+Elevation Gain/Loss: +650 m / –540 m

-Average Time to Hike: 4 hours
+Average Time: 4 hours

-A climb up to the Cuscione plateau, where you will spend time walking the large grassy meadows filled with free-range animals, starts the fourteenth stage.
 The walking is mellow for most of the stage until you start to climb up toward the Asinau refuge.
 Here you can rest up to get on for a bigger day on stage fifteen.

 Stage 15: Asinau to Paliri

-Distance: 15 kilometers
+Distance: 15 km

-Elevation Loss/Gain: + 600 m / – 1100 m
+Elevation Gain/Loss: +600 m / –1100 m

-Average Time to Hike: 7 hours
+Average Time: 7 hours

 This stage comes with the option to follow the official route up the Bavella pass and then south, or to head up a rugged traverse through the Aiguilles de Bavella.
 These jagged granite spires are referred to as the Dolomites of Corsica, and they live up to the name.
-This alpine variant will challenge you as the northern section did, but is an unforgettable experience.

 Bavella pass is home to a road with shops, restaurants, and an ice cream stand that may be just what you need after the climb.
 It’s a harsh re-entry into a more civilized world after weeks in the wild, but can be a great way to start reacclimating as you head toward the terminus of the trail.